2018 Grad Slam Competition

 Grad Slam is a UC-sponsored competitive speaking event designed to showcase graduate student research in three-minute talks pitched to a general audience.
 Entrants compete in preliminary rounds on their UC campus, with prizes awarded at each stage of the selection process.

-This is a unique opportunity for graduate students who are engaged in substantive original research projects to develop oratorical skills, dynamic deliveries, and compelling content when presenting their academic research — while attracting the notice of academic, media, and private and public sector leaders from across the state.
+This is a unique opportunity for graduate students who are engaged in substantive original research projects to develop skills communicating their academic research — while making their work visible to academic, media, private, and public sector leaders from across the state.

 Summary of the Process

-- Student videos submitted by the application deadline of February 15 are rated by a panel of judges.
+- Student videos submitted by the deadline of February 19, 2018 at 11:59 pm (Pacific Time) are rated by a panel of judges.

-- Semi-finalists are selected for the second-round live competition.
+- Up to ten semi-finalists are selected for the second-round live competition.

-- The first-place finalist represents Berkeley at the UC-wide championship round on May 4.
-(The second-place finalist is prepared to compete if the first-place finalist withdraws.)
+- The first-place finalist will represent Berkeley at the UC-wide championship round on May 3, 2018.
+The second-place finalist will be asked to be prepared to compete if the first-place finalist withdraws.

 - In cases of presentation of a collaborative research project, the presenter’s contribution to the project must be salient and clearly specified.